tbensky/GPIB_Ubuntu/readme.md

 # Installing Ubuntu GPIB, enabling the use of an Agilent 81357b USB-to-GPIB converter, and on toward PyVisa

-It is best to update ubuntu before starting: sudo apt upgrade.
+It is best to update Ubuntu before starting: sudo apt upgrade.
 This will ensure the c-compiler matches what was used to build the kernel.

 ## Getting GPIB driver ready to go